- <div style="background-image:url(/live/image/gid/20/width/1600/height/300/crop/1/40781_art.rev.1513697706.jpg)"/>

 Lake Forest College Internship Funding Program

 Students are required to have an internship secured when applying for the funding program.
-However, students may indicate their ‘interest’ in the funding if they do not yet have an internship in place.
+If you have secured an internship, please complete the Internship Funding Application.

 Leslie Chapman Memorial Museum Internship